unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-1/lesson-3_implementing-liquidity-provision.md

 ```

 The share retrieved from the AMM for the owner is larger by the value of `PRECISION`,
-so we compare the value of 100 (the owner's share) multiplied by `precision`.
+so we compare the value of 100（the owner's share）multiplied by `precision`.

 ---